 - The Northside used to have a bad reputation, but when you peel back the layers you’ll see an underlying culture appealing to younger generations.
 There are museums, unique cafes, and restaurants as well as access to the sports stadiums.
 It’s a quick trip to get downtown, making it perfect for young professionals who have money for entertainment but not necessarily a pricy renovated home.
 Rentals could be a great move in this neighborhood.

 If you are looking to expand your portfolio and market, Pittsburgh, Pennsylvania is a real estate investing up-and-comer.
-There are top notch schools, an influx of professionals looking for housing, and a bustling entertainment scene complete with music, sports, and fine dining.
+There are top-notch schools, an influx of professionals looking for housing, and a bustling entertainment scene complete with music, sports, and fine dining.
 Because it is a real estate investing market on the rise, now is the time to begin looking because it will hit other investors’ radars fast.
+Need capital to get started investing in the Steel City?
+Learn more about hard money loans in Pennsylvania and how they could be a great option for funding your next project.